Friday, November 29, 2024

 Time for the second feat of bravery.
 Alicia piped up, "You know how I said I went to that pro wrestling show?"

+The stack of invoices on Maxine's desk beckoned her back to her keyboard.
 "Back in the spring?
 Mm-hmm, I remember.
-Thinking about going again?" asked the senior.
+Thinking about going again?" she asked.

-The office administrator gave the conversation her focus as she keyed in the next invoice–just not her full focus.
-The septuagenarian didn't grasp the implication while asking the obvious follow-up question, "You're a what?"
+Maxine gave the conversation her attention as she keyed in the next invoice; just not all of it.
+The septuagenarian didn't grasp the implication while asking the obvious follow-up question, "You're a what, sweetie?"

 Alicia popped up from behind her desk and scanned the surrounding office and waiting area for anyone within earshot.
-She just wanted to get it all out at once, both for herself and to avoid any corners being dramatically rounded.
-"I am a pro wrestler.
+She wanted to get it all out at once, both for herself and to avoid any corners being dramatically rounded.
+Alicia lowered her voice to a whisper, "I am a pro wrestler.
 I've got my first match next week, and I'm really scared nobody's going to cheer for me.
 I don't want to be out there all alone.
 Would you please come and support me from the stands?"

-Now the conversation had Maxine's full focus.
+Now the conversation had Maxine's full attention.
 She turned in her chair and looked at Alicia.
-It took a moment to process and synthesize the new information.
-"Um," she said.
+It took a moment to process the new information.
+"Uh," she said.

 "You don't have to," said Alicia, shaking her head.
-"And if you don't want to, I want you to know that it doesn't hurt my feelings.
+"And if you don't want to, it doesn't hurt my feelings.
 It gets violent."

 "Well," stammered her coworker.
 "Okay, hon.
 What time does it start?"

 Alicia couldn't contain her ear-to-ear grin.
 "Thank you!"
-She stood up from her chair and leaned down to gently hug the woman seated before her.
+She stood up from her chair to give her work nana a gentle hug.
 "Seriously, thank you so much Miss Maxine.
 You're the best.
 I'll have them save you a ticket, okay?
 Plunj Arena.
 6:30 PM for my match.
 Ignore the signs saying 7:00.
 I'm on the pre-show."

 * * * * *

-Discussion between Alicia and Sabrina in the locker room had been mostly words of encouragement occasionally veering into discussion of strategy.
+Discussion between Alicia and Sabrina in the locker room had been mostly words of encouragement, only occasionally veering into discussion of strategy.
 They had kept it light throughout.
-Crucially, they hadn't wandered into the topic that had burdened the rookie's every thought of the fight to come.
+Crucially, they hadn't wandered into the topic that had burdened the debuting rookie's every thought about the fight to come.
 Alicia stood at the front entrance, about to exchange see-you-tomorrows with the woman who taught her everything.
-It was her last chance to ask.
+This was Alicia's last chance to ask.
 She refused to let another running shoes vs. lifting shoes kerfuffle happen.

-"What if I lose?" muttered Alicia, almost under her breath.
+"What if I lose?" muttered Alicia, barely audible.

-Her mentor shut down the conversation, "Don't go into a match thinking about losing, alright?
-From now until the end of the match tomorrow, the only thing I want you thinking about Connie Rocket is all of the ways you can beat her."
-Sabrina's mouth drew up in a smug little smile.
+Sabrina shut down the conversation, "Don't go into a match thinking about losing, alright?
+From now until the final bell tomorrow, the only thing I want you thinking about Connie Rocket is all of the ways you can beat her."
+Her scarred lips drew up in a smug little smile.
 "That'll keep you busy a while."

 * * * * *

+Alicia saw the lights on in the nice side of the house from the street.
 Robert was home.
-Alicia saw the lights on in the nice side of the house from the street.
 For once, she enjoyed a safe, well lit walk to the door in the enclosed front porch.
-Pity it wasn't hers.
-The young woman stood at the door holding a wrapped box and reached for the doorbell, and then hesitated.
-She didn't know why.
-She pressed it, and it played a chime that was overlong and entirely too much.
+Pity it wasn’t hers.
+She stood at the door holding a box wrapped in candy cane-patterned gift wrap topped with a red bow.
+She pressed the doorbell and heard a chime that was overlong and entirely too much.
 Seconds passed.
 Several seconds.
 Hurry up, Robert.
 It's flipping freezing out.
-There was a shuffle of feet and the turn of a deadbolt.
+There was a shuffle of tennis shoes and the turn of a deadbolt.
 The door opened.

-"Alicia?" the scruffy-haired man swung the door open and stepped aside.
+"Alicia?"
+Robert stood in the entryway looking confused and scruffy.
 "Um, merry Christmas.
 It's freezing, come in.
 What's up?"

 "Connie Rocket," Alicia answered.
 "She's only been at it a little over a year, but she's good.
 I mean, at least she can hang."